gitsibi/gitsibi/README.md

 ### Hi there! 👋 I'm Sibishree M.

 🎓 **Education:**
 I am from Kattumavadi in Pudukkotai District.
-I completed my schooling at Ideal Matric Higher Secondary School and am currently pursuing a Bachelor of Engineering in the ECE department at Sri Shakthi Institute of Engineering and Technology.
+I completed my schooling at Ideal Matric Higher Secondary School and have graduated with a Bachelor of Engineering in the ECE department from Sri Shakthi Institute of Engineering and Technology.

 💻 **Interests and Skills:**
 I am passionate about: